Initial Visit (Includes Acupuncture Treatment)

 Payment options include Check, Debit Cards, Mastercard, and Visa.

-Linda accepts all OPTUM patients; United Health Care and Sutter Health HMO.
+Roxanne accepts all OPTUM patients; Sutter HMO, United Health Care.
+She also accepts Sutter Select UMR.

 PLEASE NOTE: Prior authorization is necessary before making first appointment.
 Please call East West Acupuncture Center to have us verify insurance.